pohmelie/run-in-terminal/README.md

 If run-in-terminal can't determine launcher or file_path (file not saved and have no name) it will do start-terminal-here.

+## A real life example
+MacOS ver.
+10.12.1, runing Atom ver.
+1.11.2, using run-in-terminal ver.
+0.6.0.
+The tested program is called test.py and in order to run the script successfully, one first change the python script into excutable:

+chmod +x test.py

+Then, one has to add the shebang into the first line of the python script:

+ \#!/usr/bin/env python

+Then one has to configure in the Settings:

+1. In 'List of launchers by extension':

+    .py {file_path}

+2. In 'Terminal with argument':

+ open -a /Applications/Utilities/Terminal.app {working_directory}

+    or, if just want to run script, then you can suppress the extra terminal by deleting {working_directory}:

+    open -a /Applications/Utilities/Terminal.app

+3. In 'Terminal execution argument':

+    -e

+4. Unselect 'Use shebang if available'.

+*Notice that Settings only need to configure once.
+But every test.py files has to be changed into excutable and added shebang.

+*Notice 'konsole --noclose --workdir' didn't work in this test case.

 ## Thanks to:
 [bobrocke](https://github.com/bobrocke), [clintwood](https://github.com/clintwood), [LeoVerto](https://github.com/LeoVerto), [marales](https://github.com/marales), [djengineerllc](https://github.com/djengineerllc), [LevPasha](https://github.com/LevPasha)